numfocus/gsoc/CONTRIBUTING-students.md

 # Contributing Guide for Students

+**Your proposal can only be accepted if you submit it at [GSoC][] before the deadline, before March 27th 19:00 UTC.
+There will be NO extended to the deadline.**
+Once you submit your proposal you can change it many times as you want until the deadline.

-Please use the instructions of the project/organization you are interested in work with.
+**Please use the instructions of the project/organization you are interested in work with.**

 ## Julia